online-poker/poker-html-client/docs/README.md

 ## Player cards

-Whether I you need to display player cards, please use `player-cards-template` template.`
+If you need to display player cards, please use `player-cards-template` template.`

 # Player cards